 Even where you see patients will change.
 People are staying away from crowded stores and hospitals, which leads to new Rx opportunities such as LeGrandeRx.
 Patients will be increasingly hesitant to have cataract surgery in a hospital or ambulatory surgery center, and practices that have office-based surgery suites such as iOR Partners may be a safer option.

 The profession must adapt, and the new model will provide eye care differently.
-For one, ODs should wear surgical masks, even after the pandemic (iOR Value, a division of iOR Partners, sells them at cost to ODs).
+For one, ODs should wear surgical masks, even after the pandemic.

 The demand for eye care services is currently pent up.
 By re-positioning our practices, creating new revenue sources and adapting to the changes, optometry won’t just survive, it will eventually thrive.